alexpchin/react-training-workshop/end/lessons.md

 - Ideally if you have time they'd like at least a couple of tests
 - They also don't care _at all_ about the design or how it looks.

 They have provided you with a skeleton though. `end/8-guthib` should provide enough for you to get started with.
+It's got Redux, Redux Thunk and React Router all configured.

+The functional requirements are:

+- The ability to navigate to a single issue.
+- The ability to create a new issue (and provide a title, longer form content and a user ID).
+- The ability to view all active users on the system.